-The thing is, with more Dads than ever actively engaged in infant childcare, there is a baby industry void in father-friendly diaper bags.
-The trick is finding a bag that is utilitarian in nature, practical and asserts our manliness.
+With more Dads than ever actively engaged in infant childcare, there is a baby industry void in father-friendly diaper bags.
+The trick is finding a bag that is utilitarian, practical and asserts our manliness.
 In this article we'll explore a couple of non-traditional options for diaper bags for Dads.

 The man bag...

 "It's where I keep all my things.
 Get a lot of compliments on this.
 Plus it's not a purse, it's called a satchel.
-Indiana Jones wears one.— Alan, The Hangover
+Indiana Jones wears one.

 An outdoor inspired diaper bag